The field of dreams – and the stands around it

 Buying tickets – when, where, how and how much

-Ticket offices are found at either main gate you come to from the U- or S-Bahn stations, and Hertha have several other outlets in town.
+Ticket offices are found at either main gate you come to from the U- or S-Bahn stations.
+Hertha also distribute tickets online, and have several outlets around town, including at the main station, Europa Center and LP12 Mall.

 What to buy